Linear-Scaling Potential-Free Data-Driven Molecular Dynamics for Arbitrary-Sized Water Clusters $(\text{H}_2\text{O})_n$: Methods

 \subsection{a.
 Generation of Machine Learning Datasets}

-The construction of our ML datasets resonates with an iterative self-consistent model training approach that will be delineated in Subsection (c).
-Unless otherwise specified, all \textit{ab initio} calculations were performed by CP2K\cite{kuhne2020cp2k}, an open-source molecular simulation package, with the Goedecker–Teter–Hutter (GTH) pseudopotential\cite{goedecker1996separable}, Perdew–Burke–Ernzehof (PBE) exchange-correlation functional\cite{perdew1996generalized}, polarized–valence–double-$\zeta$ (PVDZ) basis set\cite{woon1994gaussian}, and wavelet-based Poisson solver\cite{genovese2006efficient}.
-All initial structures of (H\textsubscript{2}O)\textsubscript{n} were obtained from a DFT study\cite{malloum2019structures} at the M06-2X/6-311++g(d,p) level of theory\cite{zhao2008m06}.
-For each initial structure, an AIMD simulation at 300 K was carried out to afford a 1-ns long trajectory before some snapshots were randomly selected.
-Then, the \textit{E} and $\overrightarrow{F_i}$ of those chosen snapshots were evaluated to construct our ML dataset's first subset, which entails 63,000 (H\textsubscript{2}O)\textsubscript{n} structures.
+The construction of our ML datasets is based on an iterative self-consistent model training approach that will be delineated in Methods (c).
+Unless otherwise specified, all \textit{ab initio} calculations were performed by CP2K\cite{kuhne2020cp2k}, an open-source molecular simulation package, with the Goedecker–Teter–Hutter (GTH) pseudopotential\cite{goedecker1996separable}, Perdew–Burke–Ernzerhof (PBE) exchange-correlation functional\cite{perdew1996generalized}, polarized–valence–double-$\zeta$ (PVDZ) basis set\cite{woon1994gaussian}, and wavelet-based Poisson solver\cite{genovese2006efficient}.
+The initial structures of (H\textsubscript{2}O)\textsubscript{1$\leq$n$\leq$30} were obtained from a DFT study\cite{malloum2019structures} at the M06-2X/6-311++g(d,p) level of theory, while those of larger clusters, (H\textsubscript{2}O)\textsubscript{40$\leq$n$\leq$1000}, were generated by the Atomic Simulation Environment (ASE) package.\cite{hjorth2017atomic} Then, for each initial structure of (H\textsubscript{2}O)\textsubscript{1$\leq$n$\leq$21}, an AIMD simulation at 300 K was carried out to afford a 1-ns long trajectory before some snapshots were randomly selected.
+Subsequently, the \textit{E} and $\overrightarrow{F_i}$ of those chosen snapshots were evaluated to construct our ML dataset's first subset, which entails 63,000 (H\textsubscript{2}O)\textsubscript{n} structures.
 After the first round of machine learning model training, the optimized PDMD model was employed to generate a 200-ns long MLMD trajectory at 300 K, from which 100,000 more snapshots were randomly extracted to expand our ML dataset after their \textit{E} and $\overrightarrow{F_i}$ had been evaluated.
 For each subsequent round, 20,000 additional snapshots were extracted in the same manner.
 The expansion of this dataset only ceased when the desired accuracy of \textit{E} and $\overrightarrow{F_i}$ was achieved for our PDMD model.
-In total, our ML database consists of around 270,000 (H\textsubscript{2}O)\textsubscript{n} structures.
+In total, our ML database consists of around 270,000 (H\textsubscript{2}O)\textsubscript{n} structures for (H\textsubscript{2}O)\textsubscript{1$\leq$n$\leq$21}.
+Afterwards, our pre-trained PDMD model for (H\textsubscript{2}O)\textsubscript{1$\leq$n$\leq$21} was applied to each of the initial structures of (H\textsubscript{2}O)\textsubscript{22$\leq$n$\leq$100} to generate a 1-ns long trajectory, from which a total of 35,840 structures were randomly selected to append to our ML database before we retrained the PDMD model to cover (H\textsubscript{2}O)\textsubscript{1$\leq$n$\leq$100}.
+Finally, by following the same protocol, 1,008 structures of (H\textsubscript{2}O)\textsubscript{200$\leq$n$\leq$1000} were added to our ML database to finalize training of our PDMD model.
+This increasing data scarcity with system size reflects the exponentially growing computational cost of DFT, which makes the ML dataset generation for systems with more than 1,000 water molecules numerically impractical, even with supercomputing facilities.
+Nevertheless, a separate benchmark database was assembled by extracting 1,120 and 112 structures for each of the (H\textsubscript{2}O)\textsubscript{n$\in\{{1,2,...,30\}}\cup\{40,50,...,100\}$} and (H\textsubscript{2}O)\textsubscript{n$\in\{200,300,...,1000\}$} water clusters, respectively, from their MD trajectories generated by our finalized PDMD model.
+Specifically, this benchmark database with 42,448 structures for (H\textsubscript{2}O)\textsubscript{1$\leq$n$\leq$1000} was used to assess the performance of DeepMD, GNNFF, MACE, NequIP, SevenNet, and PDMD for energy and force prediction against DFT, as shown in Fig. \ref{fig:acc_comp}.